-Among the students admitted to Tech in 2016, half scored between 30 and 34 on ACT or between 1330 and 1490 on the SAT.
+Among the students admitted to Tech in 2016, half scored between 30 and 34 on the ACT or between 1330 and 1490 on the SAT.
 And if that wasn’t enough, half of the incoming students took between seven and 13 AP or other college-credit courses.

-Haak explained that, for students trying enter these selective schools, even a single test can feel like a life or death situation.
+Haak explained that, for students trying to enter these selective schools, even a single test can feel like a life or death situation.

-“Oh, if you don’t get an A on this test, kiss Tech goodbye,” said Haak, describing how pressure to get into college can distort a student’s thinking.
+“Oh, if you don’t get an A on this test, kiss Tech goodbye,” said Haak, describing how the pressure to get into college can distort a student’s thinking.

 Even freshmen feel the pressure to start preparing for their future.